A hysterectomy is an operation to remove your uterus. A hysterectomy is an irreversible procedure.

 You can ask your doctor or specialist questions such as:

-- What kind of hysterectomy would you recommend, and why?
+- What kind of hysterectomy would you recommend and why?

-- Will I keep my ovaries?
+- Will I keep my ovaries and fallopian tubes?

 - How long will I be in hospital and what should I expect?